up209d/UPHome/src/js/components/Readme.md

 --- Layout Folder for big components of layout like navigation, header, footer, etc ...

 --- Pages Folder for routing to different pages such as home, about, blog etc ...

+Component will be named as name.js

+Container will be named as name.container.js

+Note:
+Component is just the HTML5 structure component Container is a component that is used to fetch data from outside sources